-Prerequisite: completion of 39 semester hours or permission of department chair
+Prerequisite: junior standing or permission of department chair

 The focus is on the human or personal aspect of sexuality.
 Emphasis is placed on attitudes, emotions, and behavior patterns as related to the development of healthy sexual lifestyles, rather than on the anatomy and physiology of the reproductive system.
 Students are encouraged to integrate their own life experiences with the academic materials.